Development of a Core Outcome Set for Dysphagia Interventions in Parkinson’s disease: the COS-DIP Study

 We are doing this study to find out what the most important outcomes to measure are when assessing if a swallowing treatment for people with Parkinson’s disease works.
 We aim to develop a minimum standard (a core outcome set) of what should be measured and how it should be measured in research studies on swallowing treatments for people with Parkinson’s disease.

-If you like, you can watch a video here to get a better understanding of what a core outcome set is.
+If you would like, you can watch this video to get a better understanding of what the COS-DIP project is about:

 What will the study involve?